-Report on Financial Statements
+Report on Financial Statements and Federal Single Audit

-Please find attached our report on the City of Chehalis' financial statements.
+Please find attached our report on the City of Chehalis financial statements and compliance with federal laws and regulations.

 We are issuing this report in order to provide information on the City's financial condition.